Knife Skills —

 It’s important to never put your knife in the sink unless you are going to wash it immediately.
 It’s easy to forget that a sharp knife might be lurking among the dishes, or worse, submerged and soaking in soapy water.
 This is particularly problematic if someone else is washing the dishes and knives.
 It would be a very unpleasant surprise to reach into the sink and unknowingly grab the unfriendly end of the knife.

-To start a fight, one does not bring a knife that cuts but a needle that sews.
-Argentinean proverb
+To engage in conflict, one does not bring a knife that cuts but a needle that sews.
+Spanish proverb

-To start a fight, one does not bring a knife that cuts but a needle that sews.
+To engage in conflict, one does not bring a knife that cuts but a needle that sews.

 Sam Snead